OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Constants](img/ex11_cell2.PNG)

 We ended Example 7 by adding code which maximized profit from each opportunity we found.
 That's where we'll start for this example.
-Therefore, we include the same functions for buying from or selling two orders in the order book, including related helper functions.
+Therefore, we include the same functions for buying from or selling to orders in the order book, including related helper functions.
 The first new function we need to add is a function which computes the "spread return".
 As we described above, an limit order opportunity is indicated when this return value is greater than a constant based on tax rate and broker fee.
 The following function computes spread return information for a given type:

 ![Spread Return Computation](img/ex11_cell3.PNG)

 This function works by finding the best bid and ask, then computing the return as described above.
-It is possible then either the best bid or best ask does not exist \(e.g. due to lack of orders in the book\).
+It is possible that a best bid or best ask does not exist \(e.g. due to lack of orders in the book\).
 When this happens, no spread return is computed and all orders for this material will be market orders.

 We're now ready to modify our opportunity finder.
 We start by modifying the `attempt_opportunity` function as follows:

 * We compute a total volume limit for each refined material based on a fraction of the historic volume for this type.
 The sum of all limit orders for a refined material can not exceed the volume limit.
 * When selling a refined material, we use spread return to decide whether to place limit or market orders.
-For limit orders, the price of the order is based on the best ask price in the order book, volume gated by the volume limit.
+For limit orders, the price of the order is based on the best ask price in the order book, with volume gated by the volume limit.
 Market orders are unchanged.
 * If an order is a limit order, then we include the broker fee when computing gross proceeds from a cell.

 Our `find_opportunities` function is unmodified except that we pass new arguments for broker fee, market summary and volume limit.
 With these changes in place, we're now ready to look for opportunities on our sample date.